tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Description

-A count of the number of distinct VALIDATION tests that have a Response.status="NOT_COMPLIANT" for a given record.
+A count of the number of distinct VALIDATION Tests that have a Response.status="NOT_COMPLIANT" for a given record.

 #### Specification

-INTERNAL_PREREQUISITES_NOT_MET if no tests of type VALIDATION were attempted to be run; REPORT of the number of tests of output type VALIDATION run against the record that have Response.result="NOT_COMPLIANT"
+INTERNAL_PREREQUISITES_NOT_MET if no Tests of type VALIDATION were attempted to be run; REPORT of the number of Tests of output type VALIDATION run against the record that have Response.result="NOT_COMPLIANT"

 #### Information Elements
 Consulted: